When employees miss the goal they’ve been working so hard to achieve, morale can take a major hit. Here’s how HR can help them recover.

-It may sound dramatic but your employees’ big dream – whether it was landing a major account or developing a new product – is now dead.
-Give them time to mourn, urges business psychologist Susan David.
+It may sound dramatic but your employees’ big dream – weather it was landing a major account or developing a new product – is now dead.
+Give them time to mourn it, urges business psychologist Susan David.

-Don’t immediately try to be a “beacon of positivity”, warns David – let their “disappointment and negative feelings” run their course.
-Be sensitive, give them space but then encourage them to get back on the horse.
+Don’t immediately try to be a “beacon of positivity” warns David – let their “disappointment and negative feelings,” run their course.
+Be sensitive, give them space but then get back on the horse.

 Get over it yourself

 Research from the College of Business Administration found that a leader’s emotional state is highly contagious – so you need to be the first one to stop sulking.

 The company may have taken a major hit but your employees probably put the majority of hands-on work in and they’re disappointed too.

 "You don't want to suppress your emotions, [but] you don't want to get stuck in a moody, negative space either,” says David.